April 2024 SL Web User Group summary

 † The header images included in these summaries are not intended to represent anything discussed at the meetings; they are simply here to avoid a repeated image of a gathering of people every week.
 They are taken from my list of region visits, with a link to the post for those interested.

-The following notes were taken from the Tuesday, January 16th, 2024 Simulator User Group (SUG) meeting.
-They form a summary of the items discussed, and are not intended to be a full transcript.
-A video of the meeting is embedded at the end of this summary, my thanks as always to Pantera for recording the meeting and providing it.
+The following notes were taken from the Tuesday, March 19th, 2024 Simulator User Group (SUG) meeting.
+They form a summary of the items discussed, and are not intended to be a full transcript, and were taken from my chat log and the video embedded below, recorded by Pantera – my thanks as always for her work.

 Meeting Overview